MA in Christian Spirituality

 - The MA in Spirituality: Spiritual Direction concentration offers two options:

 By completing the Master of Arts in Christian Spirituality students will be able to demonstrate:

 - An integrated spirituality grounded in self-awareness and engagement with modern culture, as well as with the classic and contemporary resources in the Christian tradition;

 - Spirituality literacy grounded in biblical, theological and psychological competencies;

 - Spirituality praxis through personal engagement around spiritual themes; and

 - Professional skills in spiritual direction (in the Spiritual Direction concentration)

-The MA in Spirituality: Contemporary Spirituality concentration can be completed entirely online or face-to-face at Loyola's Water Tower Campus.
+The MA in Christian Spirituality: Contemporary Spirituality concentration can be completed entirely online or face-to-face at Loyola's Water Tower Campus.
 Students can also complete the program by taking a combination of on-campus and online courses.

-The MA in Spirituality: Spiritual Direction concentration is an on-campus program offered at Loyola's Water Tower Campus, near the Magnificent Mile in Chicago.
+The MA in Christian Spirituality: Spiritual Direction concentration is an on-campus program offered at Loyola's Water Tower Campus, near the Magnificent Mile in Chicago.